ffzzy840304/Predicting-Event-Memorability/README.md

 1. Raw images are to be put in '../datasets/r3/images/'
 2. Train and validation (val) splits for different configurations are under '../datasets/r3/splits/'; the set of train_1.txt, val_1.txt, etc. contains image names and memorability scores for the respective split.
 3. Configurations of ablation study are with individual folders, e.g., './no_face', './no_activity', etc. './full_set' is for full configuration without removing features.
 4. Complete extrinsic features and the memory test outcome is available in 'R3_data.csv' file.
 Description of the features is given in 'R3_data_notes.txt'.
-Both can be Download together with the original image cues @ https://drive.google.com/drive/folders/1Bx_ePv7ui6DCIXkESCpoyuvd0H3B9o6d?usp=sharing
+Both can be download together with the original image cues @ https://drive.google.com/drive/folders/1Bx_ePv7ui6DCIXkESCpoyuvd0H3B9o6d?usp=sharing

 ########################################################################################